This handbook, effective September 1, 2016, is the course outline for PSYCH 499A/B/C (Honours Thesis) from Fall 2016 and onward.

 In the PSYCH 499C term, students will complete the data collection for their project (see the previous paragraphs if using on-line surveys or doing off-campus data collection), analyze/evaluate the data, and finish writing the honours thesis.
 The honours thesis must be written in the form indicated by the American Psychological Association (APA) Publication Manual (available at the Bookstore), but may be more abbreviated than a regular journal article.
-Sample honours theses can be borrowed for up to two weeks from the Psychology undergraduate office (PAS 3008).
+Sample honours theses can be found in the Learn shell.

 For an empirical research project, the following sections are required in the thesis:

 - methods (participants, design, task or test to be given, testing procedures, measures)

 It is not necessary to append ORE application forms to the completed honours thesis.
 However, a copy of the formal notification of ethics clearance is required.

 The sections and subsections required for theoretical papers will be slightly different than for empirical research projects, and will vary according to the topic being studied.
 If possible, students should plan the layout for the theoretical paper in the PSYCH 499B term because the plan may guide their literature review.
 Students should consult with their thesis supervisor and the PSYCH 499 coordinator about the layout.

 Normally students will receive feedback from their thesis supervisor on at least one or two (and often more) drafts of the thesis before the final paper is submitted for marking.
 Be sure to leave adequate time for this process.